MicrosoftDocs/quantum-docs-pr/articles/overview/what-is-qsharp.md

 The Q# programming language takes care of all the quantum computer's internal logic and provides you with an intuitive set of types, operations and logic expressions to develop algorithms without having to worry about the internal logic of the quantum computer.

-## We want to code algorithms, not to draw circuits
+## We want to code algorithms, not draw circuits

 In [What is quantum computing?](xref:microsoft.quantum.overview.what) we saw that we can write quantum computations as quantum circuits like we do in classical computing.
 The circuit model has been very useful for many years in quantum computing research.